bazelbuild/bazel/tools/build_defs/docker/README.md

           docker image but a prefix path determined by `data_path` is removed from the directory structure.
 This path can be absolute from the workspace root if starting with a `/` or relative to the rule's directory.
-It is set to `.` by default.
+A relative path may starts with "./" (or be ".") but cannot use go up with "..".
+By default, the `data_path` attribute is unused and all files are supposed to have no prefix.
         </p>
       </td>
     </tr>